edgexfoundry/edgex-go/pkg/clients/scheduler/README.md

 }
 ```

-This will create a client to hit the scheduler endpoint running on localhost.
-You can then post a schedule by creating a Schedule object and call:
+This will create a client to hit the scheduler endpoint.
+You can then post a schedule by creating a Schedule struct and call:

 ```
 schedule := models.Schedule{